A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 When you don’t expect to use healthcare products and services

-Starting in 2026, Marketplace Bronze and Catastrophic plans will be considered HDHPs.
-These plans generally have deductibles that are quite high, but it’s also common for them to cover various non-preventive care, such as office visits to address an illness or injury, with a copay before the deductible is met.4
+Bronze and Catastrophic plans in the individual market are now considered HDHPs.
+These plans generally have deductibles that are quite high, but it’s also common for them to cover various non-preventive care, such as office visits to address an illness or injury, with a copay before the deductible is met.1

 When you expect to use a lot of medical care